JoerivanEngelen/wflow_modflow6_bmi/README.md

 end options
 ```

-This will print all available memory addresses in you list file.
+This will print all available memory addresses in you list file (When using BMI, this will be printed after the model is finalized!).